ironman0898/basicOfWebPack/README.md

 Click the "Fork" button at the top of this repository.

 2. Clone Your Fork
-git clone for dev branch https://github.com/ironman0898/coinTracker.git cd paisa
+git clone for feature-abhi branch https://github.com/ironman0898/microfrontend.git

 3. Create a Branch
 git checkout -b feature-name